INL/corpus-frontend/README.md

 blsUrlExternal=/blacklab-server/

 # The url under which the client can reach the corpus-frontend.
-# May be needed if the corpus-frontend is proxied under a different path.
+# May be needed if the corpus-frontend is behind a proxy that changes the url.
-# It defaults to the contextPath of the servlet, so it might not strictly be 'corpus-frontend', depending on your deployment.
+# This setting actually defaults to the contextPath of the servlet, so this is just an example.
 cfUrlExternal=/corpus-frontend/

 # Optional directory where you can place files to further configure and customize